-Cosmin Moti took over in goal after the Bulgarians' first-choice keeper had been sent off, and his resulting heroics helped to see them past Steaua Bucharest
+Cosmin Moti took over in goal after the Bulgarians' first-choice keeper had been sent off, and his resulting heroics helped to see the club past Steaua Bucharest.

-Moti's heroics mean Ludogorets will line up in the Champions League group stage for the first time in their history, with six games against some of the biggest names in Europe a reward for their exploits so far.
+Moti's heroics mean Ludogorets will line up in the Champions League group stage for the first time in the club's history, with six games against some of the biggest names in Europe a reward for the side's exploits so far.